-A team from OCAD University’s Health Design Studio designed a series of synthesis maps for the Canadian Partnership Against Cancer, for a project to proposes systemic responses to the clinical and social complexity of cancer pre-diagnosis in Canadian care provision.
+A team from OCAD University’s Health Design Studio designed a series of synthesis maps for the Canadian Partnership Against Cancer to map and propose systemic responses to the clinical and social complexity of cancer pre-diagnosis in Canadian care provision.
 In the two synthesis maps presented here, we represented clinical diagnostic processes and the patient experiences associated with navigating the complexity of cancer diagnosis for three cancer sites, across three (representing 6) geographical regions.
-The maps were constructed in an iterative design and research process by the HDS as part of a larger CPAC collaboration to identify evidence-based opportunities for system-level change in cancer diagnosis to improve patient experience and clinical practices.
+The maps were constructed in an iterative design and research process by the OCAD team as part of a larger CPAC collaboration to identify evidence-based opportunities for system-level change in cancer diagnosis to improve patient experience and clinical practices.

 Two Maps Tell the Story